aposematism/XeroPlanning/README.md

 HOW TO USE THESE SCRIPTS
 --------------------------
 These scripts are used in the integrations section of adaptive planning.
+1. Login to Adaptive Planning
+2. Go to Design Integration
+3. Click Data Source, Create New Data Source -> Custom Cloud Data Source (CCDS)
+4. Go to the new CCDS, click Scripts then add new script.
+5. Either upload the script or copy the contents across.
+6. Click Designer Settings, add new static string of text, then set the value of that string to your Xero tenant ID.
+7. Save these changes
+8. Import the data into your system.
 You create a new CCDS, chuck this in the script and use the tenant-id from xero as a set of parameters in xero.
 Parameters must be named "tenant-id-1", "tenant-id-2" etc for each tenant ID you are retrieving data from.